usegalaxy-eu/website/_posts/2020-01-05-plant_reference_genomes.md

 We hope that those reference datasets will make plant research even easier in Galaxy and will support the awesome work of the [COST action INDEPTH](https://www.cost.eu/actions/CA16212/) and the [ELIXIR plant science community](https://elixir-europe.org/communities/plant-sciences).

-Taken all together, Galaxy provides you now access to more than 1700 different reference genomes and we hope, we can support your work with it!
+All together, Galaxy now provides you with access to more than 1700 different reference genomes and we hope we can support your work with it!

 ![New plant genomes](/assets/media/plantregenome_1.png)